SAP/luigi/docs/general-settings.md

 ### User settings

+These parameters can be used to configure the user settings menu in Luigi.
+You may also want to take a look at the [Luigi Core API](luigi-core-api.md) for additional options.

 * **userSettingsProfileMenuEntry.label** defines the profile navigation entry.
 By default it is `Settings`.
 * **userSettingsProfileMenuEntry.icon** defines the profile navigation entry icon.
 By default it is SAP icon `settings`.